 Throughout the course, you will work on a series of assignments set in a real-world environment, developing the practical knowledge and skills employers and universities are looking for.
 As a BTEC qualified student, you will keep applying what you learn on your BTEC course as you progress to university or a job – and throughout your future career.
 You will develop the practical and managerial skills required to work and gain transferable skills such as verbal and non-verbal communication skills, research skills, teamwork, problem solving and analytical skills.
 No formal examinations are required for the course.
 Assessments of the BTEC are undertaken in various ways such as writing assignments, analysing case studies, delivering presentations, completing portfolios of evidence or writing reports.

 The BTEC methodology is flexible and credit-based, with transferable credits allowing entry into a university degree course at Ulster University Qatar, or at 95% of UK universities and around 339 universities worldwide.

 BTEC diplomas are stand-alone qualifications accepted by employers worldwide, leading to career progression.
 They are a more affordable and practical way to progressing to university study.

-Ulster University prepares highly employable graduates who demonstrate business and entrepreneurial acumen, innovation, global citizenship, professionalism and academic strength.
+Ulster University (UU) prepares highly employable graduates who demonstrate business and entrepreneurial acumen, innovation, global citizenship, professionalism and academic strength.
 The university is also engaged with businesses primarily through employer liaison, knowledge transfers and work-based learning activities.

-The case study method of teaching, used in Ulster University, is an active learning method, which requires participation and involvement from the student in the classroom.
+The case study method of teaching, used in UU, is an active learning method, which requires participation and involvement from the student in the classroom.
 In learning with case studies, the student must deal with the situation described in the case, in the role of the manager or decision maker facing the situation.
 A decision-maker faced with the situation described in a case can choose between several alternative courses of action, and each of these alternatives may plausibly be supported by logical argument.